-Practice Exam - There will be a practice exam posted online one week prior to the first exam so you can see the exam format.
-This exam is brief and will not be graded.
+Practice Exam - There will be a practice exam posted online prior to the first exam so you may experience the exam format before the graded exam.
+This exam is brief, as to introduce you to question types and will not be graded.

 Review Session - There will be a review session online the night before the first exam at 8:00 pm (EST).
 There is no scheduled review session for the third exam.
-The chat will last for 1 hour and you may post questions to be answered in real time from the instructor/TA.
+The chat will last for 1 hour and you may post questions to be answered in real time from the instructor/TA you may also converse with other students during this time and answer their questions as well.

 EXAMS-Exams will be delivered within Canvas and will be available from 8:00 AM until 11:59 PM Eastern Time.
 (You must begin the exam by 10:50 PM Eastern Time to receive your full-time allotment.)
 There will be three exams and a Quiz during the semester.
 Exam 1 covers material from units 1-5, Exam 2 will cover material from units 6-10, and Exam 3 will cover units 11-15.
+Each exam builds on previous exam material.

 Exams are to be taken individually.
 No collaboration is allowed.
 The instructor reserves the right to submit all assignments to "Turn It In" for plagiarism evaluation.
 Exams will be proctored by Honorlock, so a webcam and the Chrome Extension must be used.
-Exams are not to be copied, recorded, or shared in any way.
+Exams are not to be copied, recorded, or shared in any way (including screenshots).
 The exam will consist of multiple-choice, matching, fill in the blank, and short answer/essay questions.
-You will see the questions one at a time but may go back to review previous questions if time allows.
-You will be allowed approximately 1 hour for each exam, and printed study quides, completed individually (nothing digital) may be used during the exam.
+You will see the questions one at a time but may go back to review previous questions, if time allows.
+You will be allowed 1 hour for each exam.
+Printed study guides, completed individually (nothing digital) may be used during the exam.
 Instructions are in Canvas.
 Grades will be posted one week following the exam using the online grade book.
-To review exams, you will need to attend office hours, or contact the instructor during office hours to make an appointment.
+To review exams, you will need to attend office hours, or contact the instructor during office hours or through Calendly to make an appointment.
 (No cell phones are allowed to be out or in use during the exam.)